cloudfoundry/cfcd-prep/content/api-endpoints/accessing.md

 ## API versions

 The Cloud Foundry API is constantly evolving.
-The [v2 API](https://apidocs.cloudfoundry.org) is what most users are familiar with.
-However, the development teams have been hard at work adding new capabilities via the [v3 API](https://v3-apidocs.cloudfoundry.org).
+The [v2 API](https://apidocs.cloudfoundry.org) is now deprecated and has been replaced by the [v3 API](https://v3-apidocs.cloudfoundry.org).
 You should have general awareness that these API versions exist.

 ## Accessing the API